 - Owen Gregory’s Meccania: The Super-State (1918).
 In the year 1970, Ming, a young Chinese traveler, visits the Central European state of Meccania.
 (This dystopian, proto-totalitarian state is obviously based on Germany; its neighbors are “Franconia” [France], “Luniland” [Britain], and “Lugrabia” [Russia].)
 Constantly monitored by official guides, Ming gets into more trouble when his personal diary — in which he notes that Meccania’s militaristic government dominates social life, that the country is a place of “perpetual propaganda” where dissenters are sent to mental hospitals and concentration camps, and that everyday life there is “an odd mixture of arrogance, xenophobia, over-punctiliousness, over-organization, chauvinism, and rigidity” does not match the records of his guides with perfect exactness.
 The state maintains a eugenic breeding program; all telephone conversations are monitored; and workers’ actions are monitored and regulated in precise detail.

 - A. Merritt’s The Moon Pool (1918–1919).
 The scientist Dr. Goodwin, the dashing pilot/adventurer Larry O’Keefe, and others descend into the Earth’s core — in pursuit of an entity that sometimes rises to the surface of the planet and captures men and women.
-In addition to a lost race of powerful, handsome “dwarves” and a lost race of froglike humanoids, the explorers discover that the entity they seek is the Dweller, which was created by an advanced race, the Shining Ones; the Dweller has the capacity for great good and great evil, but over time is has tended to become evil rather than good.
+In addition to a lost race of powerful, handsome “dwarves” and a lost race of froglike humanoids, the explorers discover that the entity they seek is the Dweller, essentially an AI created by an advanced race, known as the Shining Ones (ancient astronauts?).
+The Dweller has the capacity for great good and great evil, but over time is has tended to become evil rather than good.
 Yolara, a beautiful woman who serves the Dweller, falls in love with O’Keefe; so does Lakla, a beautiful woman who serves the Shining Ones.
 The adventurers must persuade or coerce the Dweller to become good — but how?
 Fun fact: Merritt was a best-selling author during this period.
 The Moon Pool, which originally appeared as two short stories in All-Story Weekly, is sometimes cited as an influence on Lovecraft’s “The Call of Cthulhu.”
 Reissued by Bison Frontiers of Imagination.